Should You Tell Your Adopted Child He Was Conceived by Rape, His Mother an Addict, Etc?

 From the Child’s Point of View

 Beth O’Malley, author of many books about preparing lifebooks for adopted and foster children, including Lifebooks: Creating a Treasure for the Adopted Child, was also adopted as a child.
 Her perspective is that what adoptive parents perceive as shocking and sad, might very well be perceived by the child as a good explanation as to why their first parents are not parenting them.
 It is the missing piece.
-Most kids will fill in the missing pieces of their story with their imagination.
-It might as well be filled in with the truth.
-Oftentimes the truth is less shocking than their imagination.
+If children don’t have the truth, they will fill in the missing pieces of their story with their imagination, and often the truth is less shocking than their imagination.

 When to Tell Your Child